Río Colorado, Río Negro: Population

+Geography

 Climate

 Río Colorado has a semi-arid climate (Köppen climate classification BSk).
 Winters are cool with a July mean of 7.4 C, with temperatures that frequently drop below 0 C and occasionally below -10 C. Cloudy days are common during winter, averaging 7–8 days from June to August.
 Spring and fall are transition seasons that feature average maximum temperatures of 18 to 28 C and an average minimum of 4 to 12 C although temperatures can reach as high as 40.2 C and low as -8.5 C during these seasons.
 Summers are hot, dry, and sunny with an average maximum of 30 to 32 C and an average minimum of 14 to 15 C. Precipitation is low, averaging 423.9 mm which is fairly evenly distributed throughout the year.
 Rio Colorado averages about 2,683.8 hours of bright sunshine per year (approximately 7.4 hours of sunshine per day) or about 58.7% of possible sunshine ranging from a high of 71.5% in February to a low of only 38.0% in June.
 The highest temperature recorded was 43.4 C while the lowest temperature recorded was -12.3 C.